valhein256/dotfiles/README.md

 You should change the ownership of these directories to your user. sudo chown -R $(whoami) /usr/local/share/zsh /usr/local/share/zsh/site-functions
 ```
-#### Dotfiles and Vimfiles (for neovim)
+#### Dotfiles and Neovim-config
-After install howebrew and packages, run make command to install Dotfiles and Vimfiles.
+After install howebrew and packages, run make command to install Dotfiles and Neovim-config.
 ```sh
 $ cd /path/to/dotfiles
 $ make install_all